-A temporary crown is a tooth-shaped cap.
-It protects a natural tooth or implant until a permanent crown can be made and cemented into place.
+A temporary crown is a tooth-shaped cap that covers and protects the natural tooth until a permanent crown is made and cemented into place.

-Usually, losing your temporary crown is not a dental emergency that requires urgent treatment.
-But you should return to the dentist within a day or two to recement it.
-They might need to replace the temporary crown to avoid damage to the underlying tooth or problems with your permanent crown.
+Losing your temporary crown is typically not a dental emergency that requires urgent treatment.
+However, you should return to the dentist within a day or two after losing the crown.
+The dentist might need to replace the temporary crown to avoid damage to the underlying tooth or to prevent fitting problems with your permanent crown.

-Here are some foods to avoid while you have a temporary crown fitted:
+Foods to avoid while you have a temporary crown include:

-Practicing proper dental hygiene will help prevent decay and gum problems around the crown.
+Practicing proper dental hygiene will prevent decay and gum problems around the crown.
 Brush gently around the tooth and gum line twice daily using toothpaste.
-You can also opt for toothpastes that target sensitive teeth.
+You can also opt for a toothpaste that targets sensitive teeth.

-Flossing is recommended as well.
-However, you will need to floss down and out instead of down and up to help avoid dislodging the temporary dental crown.
+Flossing is recommended for temporary crown care.
+However, you must floss down and out instead of down and up to avoid dislodging the temporary dental crown.

-If your temporary crown falls off despite these precautions, contact your dentist so it can be recemented or a new one can be made to prevent future problems.
+If your temporary crown falls off despite these precautions, contact your dentist so they can recement the crown or create a new one to prevent future problems.